-With the aim to involve EU funds for research and development within the sphere of electronics and electrical engineering, the Company, together with other members of the Latvian Electrical Engineering and electronic Industry Association (LETERA), co-founded a limited liability company LEO kompetences centrs (LEO) in summer 2010.
-The expected co-financing was granted by Europe Regional and Development Fund in late spring 2011 and already in June 2011 two research projects initiated by the Company were started.
-The Company sees LEO as a valuable complementary resource for industrial research, new product and technology development.
+With the aim to attract EU funds for research and development within the sphere of electronics and electrical engineering, the Company, together with other members of the Latvian Electrical Engineering and electronic Industry Association (LETERA), co-founded a limited liability company "LEO kompetences centrs"(LEO) in summer 2010.
+The expected co financing was granted by Europe Regional and Development Fund in late spring 2011 and already in June 2011 two research projects initiated by the Company has started.
+We see LEO as an valuable complementary resource for industrial research, new product and technology development.

-The Company has recently completed a long-term product development strategy as well and is going to introduce new products in liensed and non-licensed frequencies.
+The Company has recently completed a long-term product development strategy as well and is going to introduce new products in licensed and non-licensed frequencies.